 God is not the author of chaos and confusion, so messes and mayhem should not be the pattern for our homes.
 Rather, He is a God of order.
 He has set the stars in their places and has numbered the hairs on our heads.

 And since God has created us in His own image, we should make it our goal to reflect this orderly aspect of His character in our daily lives — including the way we keep house.

-There are several habits that almost all good housekeepers have in common:
+There are several habits that almost all good housekeeper have in common:

 A good housekeeper has a reliable method for dealing with clutter.

-Rather than letting junk mail pile up on her desk or kitchen counter for days or weeks at a time, she tosses it straight in the trash or recycle bin as soon as it enters the house.
+She doesn’t let junk mail pile up on her desk or kitchen counter for days or weeks at a time.
+Instead, she tosses it straight in the trash or recycle bin as soon as it enters the house.

 She deals with broken toys, outgrown clothes, leftover food, and anything else that has outlived its usefulness in similar fashion, purging her home of worthless junk and keeping everything in it in good working order.